-I also swapped out the control board with unit from downstairs and still have the continuous running blower.
-The outside part of the unit runs fine and cycles on and off by the temp like it should.
+I also swapped out the control board with a unit from downstairs and still have the continuous running blower.
+The outside part of the unit runs fine and cycles on and off by the temp as it should.

 A: Did you remember to check that there is no manual on switch on the fan limit control itself?
 Sounds like a stuck fan relay or shorted wires to the relay; I’d start by disconnecting the wires from the thermostat on the air handler end.

-Q: Condensation dripping into bottom of return behind filter.
+Q: Condensation dripping into the bottom of the return behind the filter.
 Drips straight down off coils, never makes it to the drip pan.
 Soaked up more than 4 cups of water.
 Professionals have cleaned coils twice.
-Did not make any difference.
-Unit seems to be operating properly.
+I did not make any difference.
+The unit seems to be operating properly.
 Very cool.

 A: Ask your professionals to check the fan speed, air movement speed, against the AC unit’s specifications.
 You may be seeing excessive condensate blow-off.